Is Email Grammar Important?

 We learn then forget.

-So we learn all these guidelines and the proper way to write — but what happened?
+So we learned all these guidelines and how to write — but what happened?
 Technology happened.

-SMS, texting, quick chats, and now many communicate in blurbs, not complete sentences.
-Emojis have taken the place of explaining what we mean with anemic punctuation.
+SMS, texting, quick chats, and now many communications are blurbs, not complete sentences.
+Emojis have replaced explaining what we mean with anemic punctuation.

 And if we aren’t writing full thoughts, why capitalize?
-No need to spellcheck — “they know what I mean.”
+There is no need to spellcheck—”they know what I mean.”
 We became lazy.

 Email is simply communicating with the written word, right?
 How can you communicate if your comments are misspelled or not used with proper case, tense, or punctuation?

-Many a misunderstanding is unnecessarily created because of this lack of effort.
-Taking time to proofread and avoid misconceptions.
+Because of this lack of effort, many misunderstandings are unnecessarily created.
+Take time to proofread and avoid misconceptions.

 Grammar is not just for business or professional authors.
 You need to be understood and taken seriously.